 UB American Studies faculty, 1987

-The Department of Indigenous Studies will build on UB’s prior reputation in Native American Studies and specifically Haudenosaunee Studies.
-Housed within the Department of American Studies, the strength of this program is attributed to the legacies of Haudenosaunee scholars, activists, and educators including John Mohawk (Seneca), Oren Lyons (Onondaga), Barry White (Seneca), Marilyn Schindler (Seneca), Jolene Rickard (Tuscarora), Scott Manning Stevens (Mohawk), and Rick Hill (Tuscarora).
+The Department of Indigenous Studies will build on UB’s prior reputation in Native American Studies, specifically Haudenosaunee Studies.
+The strength of this program is attributed to the legacies of Haudenosaunee scholars, activists, and educators including John Mohawk (Seneca), Oren Lyons (Onondaga), Barry White (Seneca), Marilyn Schindler (Seneca), Jolene Rickard (Tuscarora), Scott Manning Stevens (Mohawk), and Rick Hill (Tuscarora).

 American Studies professor John Mohawk, 1988; 18.5x18.3cm; Copyright 1988 University at Buffalo.